 Personal Use - If personal use is permitted, the school should emphasise what is considered within the boundaries of acceptance.

-Images and Videos - Staff and pupils should not upload onto any Internet site images or videos of themselves or other staff or pupils without consent.
+Images and Videos - Staff and pupils should not upload onto any Internet site, images or videos of themselves or other staff or pupils without consent.
 Please consult a member of the Pastoral Team or ICT department for support on this issue.

 Use of Personal ICT - use of personal ICT equipment is at the discretion of the school.
 Any such use should be stringently checked for up to date anti-virus and malware checkers.